FullTilt151/ClasProject_final/README.md

 5. ID #footer: sets footer at bottom, sets font, font size.
 Sets border, padding, line height, bg color.

 ```
 ## Custom JavaScript Functions
 ```
 The javascript functions I created are:

 1. function name myClickyThinger()
 It popups up an box that displays some info about me, the copywrite of the page and a fake company name.
+I will add more later.

 ```